The Most Popular Japanese Breakfast Foods You Need to Try

 Tofu

-Tofu is made from soy milk and is often used in Japanese cooking.
+Tofu is made from soy milk and is an essential Japanese ingredient used across Japanese cooking.
 For breakfast, it's often served as a cold block of silken tofu (also known as Hiyayakko), topped with soy sauce, spring onions, and ginger.
 Sometimes, you may even find it paired with bonito flakes.

 Tsukemono (Pickled Vegetables)